gandoulf/LayeredFOW_Demo/README.md

 #Compiled version

-You can dowload a compiled version of the demo here -> https://drive.google.com/file/d/1ZCt-VEQb189YmnXKtGEsg_KU8afXwhld/view?usp=sharing
+You can [Download](https://drive.google.com/file/d/1ZCt-VEQb189YmnXKtGEsg_KU8afXwhld/view?usp=sharing) a compiled version of the demo if you just wanna try it

 #Personal note